jbehave/jbehave-tutorial/README.md

 # Requirements

-Tutorial has been tested with Maven 2.2.1 or 3.0.x and JDK 1.5 or 1.6.
+Building the tutorial has been tested with Maven 3.0.x and JDK 1.7.
+Newer versions of Maven and JDK should work but could also present issues.
+If you find any, please report them via http://jbehave.org/reference/stable/issue-tracking.html

 # License